pinknetworkx/atomicassets-contract/resource/atomicassets.contracts.md

 <div class="clauses">
 This action may only be called with the permission of {{authorized_editor}}.

 {{authorized_editor}} has to be an authorized account in the collection that the asset with the id {{asset_id}} belongs to.
-(An asset belongs to the collection that the preset it is within belongs to)
+(An asset belongs to the collection that the template it is within belongs to)
 </div>